Gradient dynamics approach to reactive thin-film hydrodynamics: Applications to reactive thin-film hydrodynamics

 Starting from the gradient dynamics form (\ref{eq:GD_autocatalytic_surfacants_h})-(\ref{eq:GD_autocatalytic_surfacants_g2}), we now supplement the model with specific energies and introduce further simplifications.
 We assume that the surfactant species only sparsely cover the film surface, implying purely entropic contributions to the surface free energy, i.e.,

-Here, $\gamma^0$ is the surface tension of the bare surface and $a_{1,2}>0$ are characteristic length scales of the two surfactants.
+Here, $\gamma^0$ is the surface tension of the bare surface and $a_{1}, a_{2}>0$ are characteristic length scales of the two surfactants.
 Additionally, we use the simple wetting energy

-where $A_H$ is the Hamaker constant and $h_a$ is the equilibrium adsorpton layer height (precursor thickness), corresponding to the minimum of $f(h)$.
-Again, we consider the case of partial wetting, i.e., of negative spreading coefficient $S = f(h_a)<0$ \cite{Genn1985rmp,BEIM2009rmp,Thie2010jpcm}.
+where $A_H$ is the Hamaker constant and $h_a$ is the equilibrium adsorption layer height (precursor thickness), corresponding to the minimum of $f(h)$.
+Again, we consider the case of partial wetting, i.e., of negative spreading coefficient $\reviewchange{S^* = f(h_a)<0}$ \cite{Genn1985rmp,BEIM2009rmp,Thie2010jpcm}.
 The resulting pressure and chemical potentials are

-Finally, we assume that $\xi\approx 1$ in the long-wave limit ($\vert \nabla h \vert \ll 1$) and that the changes in surface tension due to the presence of surfactant are small compared to $\gamma^0$.
+\reviewchange{Finally, we assume that $\xi\approx 1$,~i.e., we transition from the full-curvature formulation to the long-wave limit ($\vert\vert \nabla h \vert\vert \ll 1$).
+We further assume} that the changes in surface tension due to the presence of surfactant are small compared to $\gamma^0$.
 Then the pressure reduces to

-This approximation does not affect the Maragoni flows but only simplifies the Laplace pressure.
+This approximation does not affect the Marangoni flows but only simplifies the Laplace pressure.
 It is commonly used when considering Marangoni effects \cite{OrDB1997rmp,CrMa2009rmp}.
 The resulting time evolution equations are

 To numerically study the model, we nondimensionalize (\ref{eq:h_hydrodynamic_autocatalysis})-(\ref{eq:g2_hydrodynamic_autocatalysis}).
-The rescaled model as well as details on the choice of scales and dimensionless parameters can be found in Appendix~\ref{app:insoluble_autocatalytic_surfactants_nondimensional}.
+The rescaled model as well as details on the choice of scales and dimensionless parameters can be found in \reviewchange{Appendix~\ref{app:insoluble_autocatalytic_surfactants_nondimensional}}.
 In the following, all symbols denote dimensionless quantities.